pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 ## Personal data

-'Personal data' has a specific definition in the context of GDPR.
-Article 4(1):
+'Personal data' in the context of GDPR is defined in Article 4(1):

 > (...) any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;